Snow White and the Seven Dwarfs (film): Plot

 Having lost both of her parents at a young age, Snow White is a princess living with her wicked and cold-hearted stepmother, the Queen.
 (Note: Disney publications of the 1930s, such as the film's comic strip adaptation, indicate that her actual name is Grimhilde.)
 Fearing that Snow White's beauty will outshine her own, the Queen forces her to work as a scullery maid and asks her Magic Mirror daily "who is the fairest one of all."
 For years, the mirror always answers that the Queen is, pleasing her.

 One day, Snow White meets and falls in love with a prince who overhears her singing.
 That same day, the Magic Mirror deems Snow White as the fairest.
 The Queen orders her Huntsman to take Snow White into the forest, kill her, and bring back her heart in a jeweled box as proof.
 The Huntsman cannot bring himself to kill Snow White and warns her of the Queen's intentions.
 At his urging, Snow White flees deep into the forest.

 Lost and frightened, Snow White is befriended by woodland animals, who lead her to a hidden woodland cottage.
 Finding seven small chairs in the cottage's dining room, Snow White assumes the cottage is the untidy home of seven orphaned children.
 With the animals' help, she proceeds to clean the place and cook a meal.
 Snow White soon learns that the cottage is the home of seven dwarfs named Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy, and Dopey, who work in a nearby mine.
 Returning home, they are alarmed to find their cottage clean and suspect that an intruder has invaded their home.
-Snow White introduces herself, and the dwarfs welcome her after she offers to clean and cook for them.
-Snow White keeps house for the dwarfs while they mine for jewels during the day, and at night, they all sing, play music, and dance.
+Snow White introduces herself and explains her predicament, and the dwarfs agree to let her stay for her protection.
+Snow White does the cooking and washing for the dwarfs while they mine for jewels during the day, and at night, they all sing, play music, and dance.